Red Eyes From Contact Lenses?

 Poorly Fitting Lenses

-Some people are simply more sensitive than others and simply may not be suited to wearing contact lenses.
-In such cases, the contact lenses are seen as a foreign particle that does not belong in the eye and the body will try and reject them.
+Some people are simply more sensitive than others and simply may not be suited to wearing silicone contact lenses like the Acuvue Moists or Clariti 1 day In such cases, the contact lenses are seen as a foreign particle that does not belong in the eye and the body will try and reject them.
 This may cause redness and irritation.
 Of course, that doesn’t mean you can’t wear contact lenses.
 You may simply need to try different types until you find the right one for you.